prestia/mediumtonys/_posts/2023-9-6-using-the-gathers-radio.md

 ![Diagram of the GXC-8290SF radio-related buttons and features.](assets/img/using-the-gathers-radio/gxc-8290sf-radio-translated-clean.jpg)

 ### How do I start listening to AM and FM radio?
 Pressing the `tuner button` will turn on the radio.
 Pressing the `tuner button` while the radio is already active will cycle between bands (FM1, FM2, and AM).

 The current band will be shown on the `radio band display`.

 ### How do I adjust the radio frequency?
 Press the `set button` to switch between different adjustment methods.

 When the `set display` is illuminated, the `<< button` will go down in frequency until the radio detects a valid station and the `>> button` will go up in frequency until the radio detects a valid station.
-Holding either the `<< button` or the `>> button` will continuous skip tracks.

 When the `set display` is off, the `<< button` and `>> button` will manually change the frequency.
 For AM radio, each button press will move 9 kHz.
 For FM, each press will adjust by .1 MHz.
-Holding either the `<< button` or `>> button` will automatically adjust the frequency until you let go.
+Holding either the `<< button` or `>> button` will continuously adjust the frequency until you let go.

 ### How do I automatically program station presets?
 Press and hold the `auto memory button` for more than 2 seconds to start automatically scanning and storing radio presets.

 This process will scan for strong radio stations in the selected band and automatically save them to the 1-6 presets for that band.
 Each time a station is stored, the `auto memory display` will illuminate and show the channel number and frequency.

 ### How do I manually save station presets?
-Tune in to the station you would like to save and then hold the `1-6 button` where you would like to save the station for more than 2 seconds.
+Tune in to the station you would like to save and then hold the `1-6 button` where you would like the station saved for more than 2 seconds.

 ### How do I listen to my station presets?
-Tune into the correct band for the preset (AM, FM1, or FM2) and then press the `1-6 button` corresponding to the station you would like to hear.
+Tune in to the correct band for the preset (AM, FM1, or FM2) and then press the `1-6 button` corresponding to the station you would like to hear.

 ### How do I scan my station presets?
 Pressing the `scan button` will illuminate the `scan display` and start playing 5 seconds of each of station preset in order.

 If you press the `scan button` again, the `scan display` will turn off and you'll begin listening to the station normally.

 If a preset station's signal is too weak, the scan function will automatically skip it.